Fremantle Prison: Executions

 As soon as Fremantle Prison came under local control in 1886, a refractory block with gallows was planned.
 It was completed in 1888, and first used in 1889 to execute a convicted murderer, Jimmy Long, a Malayan.
 The gallows room was the only lawful place of execution in Western Australia between 1888 and 1984.
 At least 43 men and one woman were hanged in this period.
 Martha Rendell was the only woman to be hanged at the prison, in 1909.
 The last person to be hanged was serial killer Eric Edgar Cooke, executed in 1964.

 The execution process followed a strict procedure.
 From the day of sentencing to death, prisoners were kept in a concrete-floored cell in New Division.
 They were vigilantly observed to prevent them escaping their sentence through suicide.
 With hangings taking place on Monday mornings, at 8:00 am, condemned prisoners were woken three hours earlier, and provided with a last meal, shower, and clean clothes.
 Afterwards, handcuffed, they were moved to a holding or "condemned cell" nearby the gallows, and allowed a couple of sips of brandy to calm their nerves.
 Shortly before 8:00 am, they were hooded, led up to the execution chamber, which could hold as many as eleven witnesses, stood over the trap door, had a noose put around their neck, and were hanged by dropping through the opening trap door.
-The time between from leaving the cell and the execution itself was quite short, approximately 60 seconds.
+The time between leaving the cell and the execution itself was quite short, approximately 60 seconds.
 Following a medical examination, the deceased was removed for burial.